flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *RestockOrder* - method *getLastPIDInOrder***

 **Criteria for method *getLastPIDInOrder*:**
- -there exists at least 1 product in that order E
+ - there exists at least 1 product in that order E

 **Predicates for method *getLastPIDInOrder*:**